shalb/cdev-examples/aws/eks-model/README.md

       min_size: 0
 ```

-And then just apply changes by running `cdev apply`.
+And then apply the changes by running `cdev apply`.

-Please note that spot instances not always available in region.
-If the spot request can't be fulfilled you can check in your AWS Console EC2 -> Auto Scaling groups -> eks-spot-gpu-nodes -> Activity, and when it fails try to change to `ON_DEMAND`, or change instance_types in manifest and re-run `cdev apply`.
+Please note that spot instances are not always available in the region.
+If the spot request can't be fulfilled, you can check in your AWS Console under EC2 -> Auto Scaling groups -> eks-spot-gpu-nodes -> Activity.
+If it fails, try changing to `ON_DEMAND` or modify instance_types in the manifest and rerun `cdev apply`.

 ### Changing the model

-In case you need to change the model, also just edit its name and organization:
+In case you need to change the model, simply edit its name and organization.
+Then apply the changes by running `cdev apply`:

 ```yaml
     model: